 Before any system or product can be utilized in a controlled environment, it must undergo FIPS 140-2 certification, which may be time-consuming and expensive.
 The validation process comprises testing for criteria including cryptographic ability, authentication, and key management to ensure the product or system is compliant and safe.

-FIPS 140-2 compliance, on the other hand, is a lot easier procedure.
+FIPS 140-2 compliance, on the other hand, is a much easier procedure.
 Once a system or product has been validated, all that is required of the user is to ensure that their system is configured correctly and to adhere to the standard’s requirements.

 FIPS 140-2 guidelines must be followed by every entity that deals with sensitive data.
-To be authorized for usage in a controlled environment, a system must complete two separate procedures: validation and compliance.
+To be authorized for usage in a controlled environment, a system must complete two procedures: validation and compliance.

 Validation is the only procedure that can result in certification, which is the most time-consuming and expensive step.
 Compliance is significantly easier and may call for designing a system or product to meet standard specifications.